pharmeasy-logo

 • Free Beta hCG or Beta Human Chorionic Gonadotropin (HCG) - This hormone is produced by the mother’s placenta and nourishes the foetus.
 Its too high or too low levels can cause problems.

 • Estriol - This hormone is a kind of estrogen produced by both the mother and the child.
-At abnormal levels, it can lead to health issues like Down Syndrome.
+In abnormal levels, it can lead to health issues like Down Syndrome.

 Your healthcare practitioner can interpret the Triple Marker Test results to identify the possibility of developing any pregnancy-related health concerns.
 Some of these include Down Syndrome, Edwards Syndrome, and Ectopic Pregnancy.